genesistoxical/pruebas/README.md

 Both .iss and .bat get the files that are needed within their folder and/or the Release folder (due to relative paths).

 ## Contributing
-* **HandyControls** package will no longer be updated (for now or permanently) as the latest version does not allow resizing of ToggleButtonSwitch.
 * If you make comments in the code, preferably in Spanish, please.
 * Variable names must be in English.
 * If you open an **Issue**, it can be in English o Spanish.